MANDARAPURAVITEJA/California-Housing-Prediction/README.md

 ```
 git status
 ```
-To check all versions maintained by git
+To check all versions maintained by git.
 ```
 git log
 ```
-To create version/commit all the changes to git
+To create version/commit all the changes to git.
 ```
 git commit -m "Message"
 ```